federicomariamassari/isdcnd/README.md

 ### How to Compile and Run the Project

 We suppose a folder structure similar to that in which Project 2 resides.
-Move to folder: `/home/$whoami/workspace/udacity-isdcnd/projects/p3/optimized`.
+Move to folder `/home/$whoami/workspace/udacity-isdcnd/projects/p3/optimized`.
 Compile and run as follows:

 ```bash
 cd /home/$whoami/workspace/udacity-isdcnd/projects/p3/optimized